jbkinney/logomaker/docs/tutorial.rst

 quantity for every character-position pair.
 In what follows, we use the symbol :math:`i` to represent possible positions, and the symbol :math:`c` (or :math:`c'`) to represent possible characters.

-Within Python, each matrix is represented as a pandas data frame in which rows are indexed by positions and columns are named using the character each represents.
+In Logomaker, each matrix is represented as a pandas data frame in which rows are indexed by positions and columns are named using the character each represents.
 Any set of numerical positions can be used, as can any non-whitespace characters.
 Logomaker is agnostic to the set of characters used.